 This project will provide systematic sewing training to 30 young women classified as largely illiterate/low education background (at most they would have completed Grade 6 in primary school).
 These women, aged from 16 – 35 years, will mostly come from remote, nomadic areas in Qinghai Province.
 Over a period of 6 months, these 30 women will not only receive intensive tailoring training, but will in addition learn valuable life skills on how to become truly independent (including basic reading and writing, how to manage their money, etc).
 Following their training period, they will receive 2 months of supervised internship, then hopefully progress into their first tailoring job.

 This project will:

 - STOP the risk for these young women of early marriage or unwanted arranged marriage through the promise of receiving employable skills and the potential to support their families ongoing;

 - ENABLE these women to have a genuinely sustainable income generating opportunity and skills to rely on throughout their lives;

 - INCREASE their income so they can better support their children and siblings at school;

 - Provide an opportunity for these women to make their own life choices and move confidently towards genuine independence.

 This program solves these problems for 30 young women EVERY YEAR directly and also assists their families and children.
-They will also become wonderful examples to so many other young women trapped in this same situation.
+They will also become wonderful examples to so many other young women trapped in the same situation.
 Trainees will be trained on the materials picking, cutting, designing and sewing process systematically over six months.